InkDAO/gitbook/protocol-overview/overview.md

 ## Current Status

-DecentralizedX runs on Ethereum's Sepolia testnet, making it free to test and experiment.
+InkDAO runs on Ethereum's Sepolia testnet, making it free to test and experiment.
 The 5% platform fee covers real infrastructure costs: IPFS pinning services, backend servers, deployment hosting, and ongoing maintenance.
 This sustainable model ensures the platform can operate long-term without venture capital or advertising.

 ## The Vision